Rotron RT600

-The Rotron RT600 is a series British aircraft engines, designed and produced by Rotron Power Ltd of Semley, Wiltshire for use in unmanned aerial vehicles, light aircraft and helicopters.
+The Rotron RT600 is a series of British aircraft engines, designed and produced by Rotron Power Ltd of Semley, Wiltshire for use in unmanned aerial vehicles, light aircraft and helicopters.

 Design and development

 The engine is a dual-rotor Wankel engine, 600 cc displacement, liquid-cooled, petroleum/jet fuel engine design.
 It can be employed direct-drive or with a toothed poly V belt reduction drive.
 It employs dual electronic ignition and produces 53 to 100 hp at 7500 rpm, depending on the model.